smalluban/papillon/README.md

 <!-- Start src/observer.js -->

-## observer
+## Observer

-This module provides interface to link callback method with object's properties changes.
-Watched properties are redefined as getter/setter property.
+This module connects object `state` changes with callback action.
-Module will throw error for non-configurable properties.
+Callback method is called with `changelog` state property.

-Getting or setting watched property will trigger request for change detection which will be executed before next repaint.
+Observed property is redefined as getter/setter.
+Getting or setting that property will trigger request for `state` change detection before next repaint.

-### constructor
+### Constructor

 ```javascript
 let host = {test: 'one'};